rozek/node-red-flow-startpage/README.md

 ## Installation ##

-The Startpage flow relies on [Axios](https://axios-http.com/) for the communication with Startpage.com.
+This flow relies on [Axios](https://axios-http.com/) for the communication with Startpage.com.

 Simply import the contents of file [Startpage-Flow.json](./Startpage-Flow.json) into your Node-RED Flow Editor and Axios will be installed as well (if necessary)